SAP-archive/teched2020-DEV261/README.md

 This repository contains the material for the SAP TechEd 2020 session called DEV261 - Build Cloud-Native Extensions for SAP Solutions Based on Kubernetes.

+In May 2020, SAP launched "SAP Cloud Platform, Kyma runtime", a Kubernetes-based runtime created with open-source project Kyma to easily build cloud-native extensions for the Intelligent Enterprise.
+Try it out yourself and use microservices combined with serverless functions to extend the Intelligent Enterprise.
+Furthermore, consume capabilities offered by SAP Cloud Platform and integrate them easily into the extension scenario.

 ## Overview

 This session introduces attendees to using the "SAP Cloud Platfor, Kyma runtime" which is the cloud-native runtime part of SAP Cloud Platform.
 It makes it easy for developers to get started deploying highly scalable workloads containerized in Docker by providing a set of tools within Kyma runtime: